 As a way to ensure sustainability of the project Farmers associations are established to strengthen the clubs’ transition into collective and self-running entities.

-From the initial 12.000 farmers which the program started with back in 2006, over 60.000 farmers organized in clubs of 50 members have been trained over the years.
-The trainings offered emphasize food security, soil and water conservation and use of improved plant varieties as well as integrated pest management techniques and crop rotation to avoid soil depletion.
+From the initial 12.000 farmers which the program started with in 2006, over 69.000 farmers have been organized in clubs of 30 – 50 members and trained over the years.
+The trainings emphasize on food security, soil and water conservation, use of improved plant varieties as well as integrated pest management techniques and crop rotation to avoid soil depletion.

 Access to water is key to improving Malawi’s agricultural sector.
 As such, the program has been focusing on increasing water availability and conserving its usage, as effects of global warming and drought are ever present threats to the food security of smallholder farmers.

 Currently, the program is working with 3.000 farmers in Thyolo and Mzimba who are growing Macadamia Nuts under a Macadamia Nuts Value Chain and Enhancement project with the Public Private Sector as well as reaching out to 2400 farmers in Chiradzulu and 10,250 farmers in Dowa through cooperatives